aashishkant/aashish/README.md

 yarn install
 ```

-After installing the dependencies, you can start the development server:
+Once the dependencies are installed, start the development server:

 ```bash
 npm start